Are you sabotaging your success?

 Now you know what you want to achieve, when, and how, and have a way to measure your success, go do it, gorgeous!

-6. You’re Not Surrounding Yourself With Positive People
+Self-Sabotage Trap #6: You’re Not Surrounding Yourself With Supportive People

 You know what they say: you are the average of the five people you spend the most time with.

 This is a self-fulfilling prophecy.
-If you don’t believe you have what it takes to do something, you won’t.
+If you don’t believe you have what it takes to do something, you won’t take action towards it.
+If you don’t take action towards it, your dream will never come true.

 So how can you start believing in yourself?